cml87/SpringCore_111_forJenkins/README.md

     }
 }
 ```
 `AnnotationConfigApplicationContext` extends from `AbstractApplicationContext`, which implements `ApplicationContext` interface.
 See the hierarchy of `ApplicationContext`.
 The abstract class `AbstractApplicationContext` implements methods `start()` and `close()` which start and stop the container (it got these methods from other interfaces appearing higher in the hierarchy).
-When the method `close()` is called by Spring and all beans start to be destroyed (memory freed and references deleted, I think), somewhere Spring calls the `destroy()` method of the callback interface `DisposableBean`, in the beans that implement it.
-This give chance to these beans to do some clean-up tasks, or <u>to free resources (connections, threads, etc)</u> explicitly, if needed, before disappearing forever (destroyed).
+When the method `close()` is called by Spring and all beans start to be destroyed (memory freed and references deleted, I think), somewhere Spring calls the `destroy()` method of the callback interface `DisposableBean`, in the beans that implement it, before destroying them.
+This give chance to the beans to do some clean-up tasks, or <u>to free resources (connections, threads, etc)</u> explicitly, if needed, before disappearing forever (destroyed).

-With Spring, we can make a Java application listen for its JVM shutting down, and close its context as response (call method `close()` on the context), so we don't need to do it explicitly as in the example above.
+With Spring, we can make a Java application listen for its JVM shutting down, and close its context as response (call method `close()` on the context), so we don't need to do it explicitly, as in the example above.
 We do it by registering a shutting down hook with the JVM runtime in the application context instance.
 The hook will be called `SpringContextShutdownHook`:
 ```java
 public class MyApp {
     public static void main(String[] args) {